-- Advise staff and students not to return to or attend school in the event of the following: - > if they are identified by the HSE as a close contact of a confirmed case of COVID-19 - if they live with someone who has symptoms of the virus - ➤ If they have travelled outside of Ireland; in such instances staff are advised to consult and follow latest Government advice in relation to foreign travel. - Advise staff and students that develop symptoms at school to bring this to the attention of the Principal promptly; - Ensure that staff and students know the protocol for managing a suspected case of COVID-19 in school (details at Section 8); - Advise staff and students to cooperate with any public health officials and the school for contact tracing purposes and follow any public health advice in the event of a case or outbreak in the school; - Everyone entering the school building needs to perform hand hygiene with a hand sanitiser: - Visitors to the school during the day should be by prior arrangement and should be received at a specific contract point; - Physical distancing of 2 metres should be maintained between staff and visitors where possible.
+- Advise staff and students, to follow the HSE advice if they are a close contact of a suspected/ confirmed case of Covis-19 - If they have travelled outside of Ireland; in such instance staff and students are advised to consult and follow latest Government advice in relation to foreign travel. - Advise staff and students that develop symptoms at school to bring this to the attention of the Principal promptly; - Ensure that staff and students know the protocol for managing a suspected case of COVID-19 in school (details at Section 8); - Advise staff and students to cooperate with any public health officials and the school for contact tracing purposes and follow any public health advice in the event of a case or outbreak in the school; - Everyone entering the school building needs to perform hand hygiene with a hand sanitiser; - Visitors to the school during the day should be by prior arrangement and should be received at a specific contract point; - Physical distancing of 2 metres should be maintained between staff and visitors where possible.